This is a crochet pattern review on the Simple Easy and Quick Armwarmers by Corina Gray of Stitch11.

 I found this Simple Easy and Quick Arm Warmers pattern about six months ago!
 I have had it bookmarked just waiting for the right time.

 I have searched through MANY arm warmer patterns and this is the first one that I loved from start to finish and at first glance!
 Corina over at Stitch11 has really awesome patterns available – make sure to stop by and check them out!

-I used about half a ball of I Love This Yarn in Autumn.
+- 130 Yards of I Love This Yarn in Autumn Stripes

-– First, I started my arm warmers with a foundation single crochet (fsc) instead of a regular chain to make it more flexible.
-If you aren’t familiar with the foundation single crochet, Tamara of Moogly has a really great video tutorial – Foundation Single Crochet.
+First, I started my arm warmers with a foundation single crochet (FSC) instead of a regular chain to make it more flexible.
 This technique is great when extra flexibility is needed (such as in a cowl, shirt, pants, skirt, dress or hat worked in the round) or when you aren’t sure how many stitches you’ll need to make to reach the necessary measurement.